-- a.
-Analysis of state, county, and regional forecasts, particularly those developed by Portland State University's Population Research Center (PRC) for the shared Salem-Keizer UGB. - b.
-Gather and summarize building permit data and state QCEW (Quarterly Census Employment and Wages) data (formerly known as ES-202 employment data). - c.
-Create the household (HIAs) and employment data for use as input to the travel model. - d.
-Share population, employment, and TAZ forecasts with ODOT and local jurisdictions for planning studies.
+- June of 2025. - c.
+Gather and summarize building permit data and state QCEW (Quarterly Census Employment and Wages) data (formerly known as ES-202 employment data). - d.
+Create the household (HIAs) and employment data for use as input to the travel model. - e.
+Share population, employment, and TAZ (transportation analysis zone) forecasts with ODOT and local jurisdictions for planning studies, as needed.

-2. Census Data and Forecasts
+2. Census Data